waveygang/wfmash/README.md

 ## process

+`wfmash` uses MashMap 3.5 to find approximate mappings between sequences, then applies WFA (Wave Front Alignment) directly to obtain base-level alignments.
+By default, mappings are limited to 50kb in length, which allows each chunk to be efficiently aligned with WFA in reasonable time.

-Each query sequence is broken into non-overlapping pieces defined by `-s[N], --segment-length=[N]`.
+Each query sequence is broken into non-overlapping pieces defined by `-s[N], --segment-length=[N]` (default: 1kb).
-These segments are then mapped using MashMap's mapping algorithm.
-Unlike MashMap, `wfmash` merges aggressively across large gaps, finding the best neighboring segment up to `-c[N], --chain-gap=[N]` base-pairs away.
+These segments are mapped using MashMap, then merged across gaps up to `-c[N], --chain-gap=[N]` base-pairs away.

-Each mapping location is then used as a target for alignment using the wavefront inception algorithm in `wflign`.
-The resulting alignments always contain extended CIGARs in the `cg:Z:*` tag.
+The resulting mappings are aligned using WFA to obtain base-level alignments with extended CIGARs in the `cg:Z:*` tag.
-Approximate mappings can be obtained with `-m, --approx-map`.
+For longer sequences, use `-m, --approx-map` to get approximate mappings only.

-Sketching, mapping, and alignment are all run in parallel using a configurable number of threads.
+All operations run in parallel using a configurable number of threads (`-t`, default: 1).
-The number of threads must be set manually, using `-t`, and defaults to 1.

 ## usage